darshanpandhi/darshanpandhi.github.io/README.md

 5. Check **Add a README file** to allow GitHub to automatically create a README file for you (like the one you are reading right now)
 6. Click **Create repository**

-> Etter strongly feels that using a lightweight markup like Markdown is te best way forward.
+> Etter strongly feels that using a lightweight markup like Markdown is the best way forward.
 Not only is the work then relatively easy to comprehend but also is usually short in length and requires much less time and effort to maintain.
 Furthermore, using something like Microsoft Word instead, goes directly against the unsaid rule of constantly updating the single source of truth.
 And we haven't even talked about the free (Markdown) vs paid (Word) aspect here.

 That is why we format our resume should be formatted in [Markdown](https://commonmark.org/help/).